Financing Florida Villas For Sale

 Can I get a mortgage in the US?

-Regular lenders (banks) won’t lend to foreign nationals, it’s a highly specialist field.
+Most of the regular lenders (banks) won’t lend to foreign nationals, it’s a highly specialist field.
 Rather than banks, viable financiers are called mortgage lenders or investors; it’s a little different than in the UK.

 Only around 20% of international buyers use a US loan, the majority use alternative funding methods.